benycze/fpga-brainfuck/README.md

 This repository contains a source code and desing of the CPU processing the Brainfuck code in FPGA.
 The design is quite simple and it is targeted on beginning FPGA programmers.

 * Development board [CYC1000](https://shop.trenz-electronic.de/en/Products/Trenz-Electronic/CYC1000-Intel-Cyclone-10/), [documentation](https://www.trenz-electronic.de/fileadmin/docs/Trenz_Electronic/Modules_and_Module_Carriers/2.5x6.15/TEI0003/REV02/Documents/CYC1000%20User%20Guide.pdf), [resources](https://shop.trenz-electronic.de/en/TEI0003-02-CYC1000-with-Cyclone-10-FPGA-8-MByte-SDRAM?path=Trenz_Electronic/Modules_and_Module_Carriers/2.5x6.15/TEI0003/Driver/Arrow_USB_Programmer)
-* Languages - VHDL, Bluespec
+* Languages - VHDL, Bluespec SystemVerilog
 * Brainfuck source code examples - http://www.hevanet.com/cristofd/brainfuck/

 You can use the [Bluespec Compiler Docker](https://github.com/benycze/bsc-docker-container) for the translation of the Bluespec code if you don't want to install it inside your live system.